 Background: During a disaster, it is essential to establish disease surveillance system with an early warning mechanism to ensure the early reporting of cases, to monitor disease trends, and to facilitate rapid detection and response to outbreaks.
 WHO has developed a guideline on establishing early warning systems after the disaster as Early Warning Alert and Response Network (EWARN).
-It has stressed that it was important not to assume any prior knowledge of EWARN and to ensure the document offered practical, operational guidance for the implementation of EWARN in a step-by-step format, for use at the field level in an emergency situation.
+It has stressed that it was important not to assume any prior knowledge of EWARN and to ensure the document offered practical, operational guidance for the implementation of EWARN in a step-by-step format, for use at the field level in an emergency.

 At the same time, it also says on the implementation of an EWARS can range from strengthening the existing early warning and response component of a routine surveillance system to implementing a completely new system if nothing appropriate is currently in place.
 There is some evidence of linking existing system of early warning for the disaster (Disease Early Warning System- DEWS during flooding in Pakistan, early warning system in Haiti due to earthquake).
 Several Pacific Island Countries are working to integrate routine disease surveillance with post-disaster risk assessments and early warning surveillance and response systems.
 The Solomon Islands, in particular, has demonstrated how to assess and respond effectively to disease threats in post-disaster settings.

-Rationale for linking existing early warning system for emergencies:
+The rationale for linking existing early warning system for emergencies:

 - Provides an opportunity to link with existing or developing systems.
 Many countries have either already established or establishing early warning system as part of strengthening surveillance capacities required for IHR (2005) implementation.
 This will give opportunities to strengthen surveillance capacities to detect, verify, assess, inform and respond to potential threats during emergencies.

-- This can further advocate government to develop continuity planning for surveillance for disaster and as well as for other health services.
+- This can further advocate the government to develop continuity planning for surveillance for disaster and as well as for other health services.

 - Not all disasters will disrupt completely existing surveillance system.

-How to link existing early warning system:
+How to link the existing early warning system:

 - Recognizing priority diseases (Case definitions);

-- Application of alert threshold
+- Application of the alert threshold

 - Check epidemic preparedness and response (vaccination)